 For CANCELLATIONS, please notify CAPS as soon as possible, preferably 24 hours in advance.
 After normal working hours, you may leave your message on voicemail (610-660-1090).

 Please note: Students should not pursue services at CAPS for the sole purpose of obtaining a letter of support.
 CAPS does not provide letters at first appointment.
 However, after a counseling relationship has been established over multiple sessions, with informed consent, we can document attendance and/or determine a diagnosis that may serve to qualify for services within the Office of Student Disability Services.
-Students seeking letters of support as an initial need are encouraged to seek letters from individuals directly involved in their care, such as past or present mental health providers, medical doctors or family members.
+Students seeking letters of support as an initial need are encouraged to seek letters from individuals directly involved in their care, such as past or present mental health providers or medical doctors.